Venues

 Ackerstrasse 169, 10115 Berlin.
 Station: Rosenthaler Platz

-One of Berlin’s most beautiful venues for live music.
-This is
+One of Berlin’s most beautiful venues for live music, very small

-a very small venue with an even smaller stage inside where you can really
+though with an even smaller stage where you can almost feel like being

 (www.schokoladen-mitte.de)